Tabintel/medtech/README_TOKEN_SERVER.md

 # Stream Chat Token Server (Node.js)

-This is a minimal Node.js backend for generating Stream Chat JWT tokens for production use with your MedTalk Flutter app.
+This is a Node.js backend for generating Stream Chat JWT tokens for production use with your MedTalk Flutter app.

 ---